St James's University Hospital: History

 The hospital has its origins in the Leeds Moral and Industrial Training School built in 1848 (which now forms part of the Lincoln Wing).
-Subsequent early developments included the Leeds Union Workhouse (which now houses the Thackray Medical Museum) built in 1858.
+Subsequent early developments included the Leeds Union Workhouse (which now houses the Thackray Museum of Medicine) built in 1858.
 The chapel, which is a Grade II listed building, was completed in 1861 by the firm of Perkin & Beckhouse, of Leeds, and the Leeds Union Infirmary (the site of the present Gledhow Wing) was built in 1874.

 By the end of the 19th century, the facilities were largely used for medical care of the poor, rather than as a workhouse.
 During the First World War it was called the East Leeds War Hospital, caring for armed services personnel.
 From 1881 the Medical Superintendent of the Leeds Union Infirmary was Dr James Allan.
 On his retirement in 1925, the infirmary was renamed St James's Hospital, to honour him, and also Sir James Ford, of the Leeds Board of Guardians, who had overseen the conversion from workhouse to hospital.

 The hospital expanded following the creation of the National Health Service in 1948 and the site was redeveloped during the 1960s.
-It was one of the hospitals investigated in 1967 as a result of the publication of Barbara Robb's book "Sans Everything".
+It was one of the hospitals investigated in 1967 as a result of the publication of Barbara Robb's book Sans Everything.
 Accusations were made against a State Enrolled Nurse including "assaults; the deliberate act of making an elderly female patient inebriated by means of brandy which had been issued to the ward; swearing at patients; mischievously and maliciously squirting spirit onto the bodies of elderly patients in order to give them shocks".
 There were also allegations of neglect and inefficiency, which were subsequently determined to have been unfounded.

 In 1970, following expansion of Leeds School of Medicine, it was renamed St James's University Hospital.
 The Chancellor's Wing, which included a new Accident and Emergency Department, was opened by the then Chancellor of the University of Leeds, the Duchess of Kent, in February 1972.

 A new oncology building, the Bexley Wing, containing the St James's Institute of Oncology (including the Gamma Knife Centre) was procured under a Private Finance Initiative contract in 2004.
 It was designed by Anshen & Allen and built by Bovis Lend Lease at a cost of £265 million and accepted its first patients in December 2007.
 It was officially opened by the Princess Royal on 17 July 2008.
 The building is one of Europe's largest cancer centres, with 1,600 staff and 350 beds.

-In 2010, all children's emergency department were moved to Leeds General Infirmary, which meant the loss of this service at St James's.
-The emergency department at St James's is now just for adults.
+Since 2010, all Children's Services have been consolidated at the Leeds General Infirmary across the city, also managed by the Leeds Teaching Hospitals NHS Trust.

+As part of Leeds Teaching Hospitals Hospitals of the Future program, the Centre for Laboratory Medicine (CfLM)] opened in September 2023 at the hospital.
+It provides specialist pathology services for hospitals within the West Yorkshire Association of Acute Trusts (WYAAT).